 - A. Valuation exercise is one of the critical activities under IBC and assumes importance towards ensuring time-bound resolution, value maximization and balancing of rights of stakeholders. - B. Under the Insolvency and Bankruptcy Code, 2016 ("IBC"), valuation of assets is one of the core features dealt with in a corporate insolvency resolution process ("CIRP").
-The process of valuation conducted by "Registered Valuers" or valuation professionals helps determine the current value of the assets which are to be liquidated.
-The requirement of valuation under the

-IBC is an important concern for Registered Valuers in all three asset classes: plant and machinery ("P&M"), land and building ("L&B"), as well as securities or financial assets.

-- C. A key objective is to be transparent and have credible determination of value of the assets to facilitate comparison and informed decision making by the committee of creditors. - D. The importance of accurate valuation under IBC are as follows: - I. Valuation Report guides the actions of the Insolvency Professional, COC & NCLT; - II.
+The process of valuation conducted by "Registered Valuers" or valuation professionals helps determine the current value of the assets which are to be liquidated or part of the resolution process.
+The requirement of valuation under the IBC is an important concern for Registered Valuers in all three asset classes: plant and machinery ("P&M"), land and building ("L&B"), as well as securities or financial assets. - C. A key objective is to be transparent and have credible determination of value of the assets to facilitate comparison and informed decision making by the committee of creditors/concerned stakeholders. - D. The importance of accurate valuation under IBC are as follows: - Valuation Report guides the actions of the Insolvency Professional, COC, SCC & NCLT; - II.
 Fair Value and Liquidation Value are frequently used by IBBI for statistical purpose to gauge performance of IBC; - III.
 A Registered Valuer typically competes with market and endeavours to estimate a value which is more authentic than price of an asset; - IV.
-Valuation report is a common cause of dispute for Financial or Operational Creditor and may cause delay in Corporate Insolvency Resolution Process/ Liquidation Process; - V. Difference in facts between two valuation reports can be trouble for IRP/RP. - VI.
-Few of the possible effects of under/ over valuation is as under: - (a) Possible effects of Under Valuation: - (i) Abnormal gain by resolution applicant or Promoters of the company; - (ii) Loss of Realisable Value for Financial and Operational Creditors; - (iii) Possible loss of reputation for Registered Valuer. - (b) Possible effects of Over Valuation - (i) Rejection of Resolution Plan which could have been approved; - (ii) Delay in Liquidation Process due to requirement to repeat process;
+The process of valuation may cause delay in Corporate Insolvency Resolution Process/ Liquidation Process;

+- V. Difference in facts/assumptions between two valuation reports need to be examined by IPs - VI.
+Few of the possible effects of under/ over valuation is as under: - (a) Possible effects of Under Valuation: - Abnormal gain by resolution applicant or Promoters of the company; - (ii) Loss of Realisable Value for Financial and Operational Creditors; - (iii) Possible loss of reputation for Registered Valuer. - (b) Possible effects of Over Valuation - (i) Rejection of Resolution Plan which could have been approved; - (ii) Delay in Liquidation Process due to requirement to repeat process;